Our Luxury Student Accommodation in Manchester

 The university also excels in a range of other classic courses which are all focussed around intricate and extensive research and expertly taught courses.
 The University of Manchester is also right in the middle of the city meaning it is minutes away from transport links and of course, some of our finest student properties.

 In terms of size, Manchester Metropolitan University isn’t far behind its more established counterpart with around 38,000 students as of the last academic year.

-Despite being a bit behind the University of Manchester in terms of rankings, it still has a proud history and has a bit more of an ambitious and modern approach to education, offering some of the more leftfield courses.
+It has a proud history and a bit more of an ambitious and modern approach to education, offering some of the more left-field courses.